 Below is information on the Gerontology programs at HACC.
-Programs include Credit Diploma (0231), Certificate (3300) and NEW FOR FALL 2015 Associate in Arts - Gettysburg, Harrisburg, Lancaster, Lebanon and York campuses.
+Programs include Credit Diploma (0231), Certificate (3300) and Associate in Applied Science - Gettysburg, Harrisburg, Lancaster, Lebanon and York campuses.
 These programs can be completed entirely on-line.

 What is gerontology?

 Gerontology programs help students develop sensitivity and competence for the aging population.